optimus-prime-01/IAF/VayuReader_Backend/dictionary-api/README.md

 # Dictionary API

 A REST API for storing and retrieving dictionary data using Node.js, Express, and MongoDB.

 ## Features

 - **POST** `/api/dictionary/upload` - Upload large dictionary JSON data
 - **GET** `/api/dictionary/word/:word` - Get meaning of a specific word
 - **GET** `/api/dictionary/words` - Get list of all words (limited to 100 for testing)
+- **Health Check Endpoints** for all main routes

 ## Setup Instructions